-I received my B.A. from Carnegie-Mellon University and my Ph.D. from Temple University.
-I completed a post-doctoral fellowship at the University of Florida and a clinical internship at the Veteran’s Administration Hospital in Palo Alto, CA. I have special expertise working with older adults and their families, bringing clear seeing and compassion to the transitions of aging, death, and dying.
-As a member of the clinical faculty at University of California, San Francisco, I helped physicians develop communication skills and learn to address psychosocial issues with their patients.
-I’ve authored numerous published articles on coping with stress and chronic medical illness.
-And I have consulted with staff of assisted living and skilled nursing facilities about aging, dementia, and caregiving and given presentations to the community at large on these topics.
+Gail received her B.A. from Carnegie-Mellon University and Ph.D. from Temple University.
+She completed a post-doctoral fellowship at the University of Florida and a clinical internship at the Veteran’s Administration Hospital in Palo Alto, CA. She has special expertise working with older adults and their families, bringing clear seeing and compassion to the transitions of aging, death, and dying.
+As a member of the clinical faculty at University of California, San Francisco, she helped physicians develop communication skills and learn to address psychosocial issues with their patients.
+She has authored numerous published articles on coping with stress and chronic medical illness.
+And, for 15 years, she consulted with staff of assisted living and skilled nursing facilities about aging, dementia, and caregiving and gave presentations to the community at large on these topics.

 Gail is the author of three books:

 - The End of Self-Help: Discovering Peace and Happiness Right at the Heart of Your Messy, Scary, Brilliant Life

 - At the Core of Every Heart: Reflections, Insights, and Practices for Waking Up and Living Free

 - Suffering Is Optional: A Spiritual Guide to Freedom from Self-Judgment and Feelings of Inadequacy